Red Sox vs. Blue Jays Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: -115)

-- Bichette has 43 hits with five doubles, seven home runs, eight walks and 21 RBI.
-He's also stolen one base.
+- Guerrero has six doubles, six home runs, 13 walks and 18 RBI (39 total hits).
+He's also stolen two bases.

 |Opponent